As our reliance on digital technology grows, so does the importance of protecting our systems and data against security breaches.

 Security breaches can lead to a large number of vulnerabilities.
 Among the highlights are:

-Confidentiality breach
+Confidentiality Breach

 Confidentiality breaches have different causes.
-An attacker can exploit a cybersecurity system vulnerability to access protected data; an employee can lose a device containing sensitive information, or a user can be tricked into revealing their password through a phishing attack.
+An attacker can exploit a cybersecurity system vulnerability to access protected data, an employee can lose a device containing sensitive information, or a user can be tricked into revealing their password through a phishing attack.

 Integrity Breach

-When an integrity breach occurs, data that should be trustworthy is no longer reliable.
+When an integrity breach occurs, data that should be trustworthy is no longer trustworthy.
 Many organizations use hashing techniques and digital signatures to ensure data integrity.
 These techniques allow organizations to detect any data tampering.
 However, it is not impossible that even these techniques could be compromised in a cyberattack.

-Availability breach
+Availability Breach

 Availability breaches result from various incidents, from system failures and human error to malicious attacks.